Inverse Q-Learning Done Right: Offline Imitation Learning in $Q^\pi$-Realizable MDPs: Conclusions

 \section{Conclusions}

-In this work, we proposed analyses that leverages structural assumptions on the MDP without requiring trajectory access.
+In this work, we proposed analyses that leverage structural assumptions on the MDP without requiring trajectory access.
 This is made possible thanks to a novel regret decomposition that shifts the focus from updating a reward sequence based on expert data to updating a sequence of state-action value functions.
 To the best of our knowledge, these are the first rigorous theoretical guarantees for IL methods that learn state-action value functions from expert data, a technique popularized in practice by \citet{Garg:2021}.
-Among the many potential ways to improve extend and improve our work, we highlight a handful of directions in Appendix~\ref{app:future}.
+Among the many potential ways to extend and improve our work, we highlight two possible future directions below.